 Understanding the Unalome Symbol

-Here’s how to unravel an Unalome: start at the beginning of the path, the spiral at every Unalome’s base.
-This swirl stands for our burgeoning consciousness, the human mind in its infancy.
-Follow along its bends — life’s ups and downs — struggling to find direction, trapped in uncertainty or fear even, but growing wiser and more worldly along the way.
-You’ll become less wayward the longer you wander, more centered as the loops tighten.
-The mind gets closer to finding clarity.
+The longer the line wanders, the less wayward the journey becomes, and the closer the mind is to finding clarity.
 Eventually, there is no more room for the line to overlap.
 It goes completely straight, symbolizing the point when a person achieves Nirvana — a release from the cycle of life and death.

-Traditionally, Unalomes represent the crown of the Arahants - or Arhat, the Enlightened Saints in the Buddhist culture.
+Traditionally, Unalomes serve to represent the crown of the Arahants - or Arhat, the Enlightened Saints in the Buddhist culture.
 The spiral stands for the crown itself, not the wavering wander.
-The straight line of the Unalome symbolizes the direct path to Nirvana that the enlightened saints went through.
+The straight line of the Unalome symbolizes the direct path to Nirvana that the enlightened saints have achieved.

 Other Meanings of the Unalome Symbol

 Aside from their primary meaning, Unalomes embody a number of other spiritual properties.
-They can be symbolic of feminine and masculine energy depending on which direction their spirals are facing, left for female and right for male.
-In some sects of Buddhism, they are believed to represent the third-eye of Shiva herself or records of the lives of various Arahants — individuals who have aspired to buddhahood over the ages.
+They can be symbolic of feminine or masculine energy, depending on which direction their spirals are facing; left for female and right for male.
+In some sects of Buddhism, they are believed to represent the third-eye of Shiva herself or records of the lives of various Arahants, or individuals who have aspired to Buddhahood over the ages.

 Placement of Unalome Tattoos